 If you have Medicare, you can be readmitted to the facility within 30 days of discharge if you still have Medicare days available.
 We are always available to answer questions and will help guide you to the right decision.

 How often do you have Happy Hour?

-As long as your doctor approves you to enjoy a glass of wine, you are welcome to participate in our bi weekly happy hours.
+As long as your doctor approves of you enjoying a glass of wine, you are welcome to participate in our weekly happy hours.
 We serve wine and appetizers twice a week around 5 pm.
 Friends and family are welcome.

 What other socialization activities do you offer?